 We are a renowned growth agency that now offers hands-on training.
-Learn to do what we do.

 Anyone on your team — from junior hires needing an upgrade to senior marketers wanting a refresher — will learn effective, modern growth.

 SERVICE is a mobile app that gets you compensation from airlines.
 It works by syncing with your email to detect itineraries for flights hit by delays or cancellations.
 Service's team then contacts the airlines to request remuneration for your troubles.

 Service engaged Bell Curve to create their growth funnel: From user acquisition to landing page conversion, Bell Curve is responsible for achieving and sustaining profitable CPA's on the major ad channels.

 Identification of top users and driving product refocusing.